Latitudeda/NOEIC_ADK/docs/source/structure/index.rst

 * ``packages``

-    * Store the packaging setting for Pinghu Standard Packages.
+    * Store the packaging setting for NOEIC Standard Packages.

 * ``technology``

-    * Store the technology setting which matched the Pinghu design rules.
+    * Store the technology setting which matched the NOEIC design rules.

 * ``layers.lyp`` : This file allows layout tools e.g. KLayout to recognize the layer information when displaying gds file to the layout tool.